Tajlu Khanum

-Tajlu Khanum (تاجلو خانم) or Tajli Begum (تاجلی بیگم), also known by her title of Shah-Begi Khanum (شاه بگی خانم), was a Turkoman princess from the Mawsillu tribe and principal consort of Ismail I.
+Tajlu Khanum (تاجلو خانم) or Tajli Begum (تاجلی بیگم), also known by her title of Shah-Begi Khanum (شاه بگی خانم), was a Turkoman princess from the Mawsillu tribe of the Aq Qoyunlu confederation.
+She was the principal wife of Shah Ismail, and the mother of Tahmasp I.

 Family

 While Italian writer Angiolello and Iranian historian Manuchihr Parsaʹdust agree that she was a granddaughter of the Aq Qoyunlu ruler Yaqub (r.
 1478–1490) via a daughter, John Woods proposed her paternal lineage as Mihmad Beg being her father and Amir Hamza being her grandfather.
 Jean Aubin on the other hand, proposed Bakr Beg Mawsillu as her maternal grandfather.
 She also had a sister named Beksi Khanum.

 Marriage

 According to Angiolello and Ramusio, the Safavid shah Ismail I (r.
 1501–1524) married Tajlu Khanum after defeating the Aq Qoyunlu ruler Murad ibn Ya'qub in 1503, but according to the Safavid-period historians such as Budaq Monshi Qazvini, she was the wife of the Afrasiyabid ruler Kiya Husayn II, who had during the dissolution of the Aq Qoyunlu confederation expanded his rule from western Mazandaran into parts of Persian Iraq.
-Ismail I invaded the latters territories and put an end to his rule in 1504, where he afterwards took Tajlu Khanum into his harem.
-She thereafter become Ismail's most beloved wife, and bore him two sons Tahmasp Mirza and Bahram Mirza Safavi and two daughters Parikhan Khanum and Mahinbanu Khanum.
+Ismail I invaded the latter's territories and put an end to his rule in 1504, where he afterwards took Tajlu Khanum into his harem.